Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 Uterine fibroids are growths found inside your uterus.
 Uterine fibroids also may be called tumors (lumps) or leiomyomas.
 Uterine fibroids often appear in groups, or you may have only one.
 They can be small or large, and they can grow in size.
 They are almost always benign (not cancer) and likely will not spread to other parts of your body.
 They may grow when you are pregnant and shrink after you no longer have a monthly period.

 What increases my risk for uterine fibroids?

 The cause of uterine fibroids is not clear.
-Ask your caregiver about these and other risk factors for uterine fibroids:
+Ask your healthcare provider about these and other risk factors for uterine fibroids: